blaire101/Sentiment-Analysis-Project/README.md

 ## 5. Submit Requirement

-submit his/her codes with a single entry (e.g. run.sh, run.py) to train and test model.

 The output should include

 - prediction result for test.json
 - evaluation result for training and predicting performance

-A readme is required to briefly introduce the implementation and to list the tools and libraries used.

 ## Reference